gspetro-NOAA/ufs-glossary/docs/source/ufs-glossary.rst

    UFS_UTILS
-      A collection of code used by multiple :term:`UFS` apps (e.g., the UFS Short-Range Weather App, the UFS Medium-Range Weather App).
-The grid, orography, surface climatology, and initial and boundary condition generation code used by the UFS Short-Range Weather App is all part of this collection.
+      The :term:`UFS` Utilities repository contains a collection of pre-processing programs for use with the UFS Weather Model and UFS applications.
+These programs set up the model grid and create coldstart initial conditions.
+The code is publicly available on the `UFS_UTILS <https://github.com/ufs-community/UFS_UTILS>`__ Github repository.

    Umbrella repository
       A repository that houses external code, or "externals," which are pulled in from additional repositories during a "build" process.

    UPP
+   Unified Post Processor
-      The `Unified Post Processor <https://dtcenter.org/community-code/unified-post-processor-upp>`__ is the :term:`post processor` software developed at :term:`NCEP`.
+      The `Unified Post Processor <https://dtcenter.org/community-code/unified-post-processor-upp>`__ is the :term:`post-processor` software developed at :term:`NCEP`.
 It is used operationally to convert the raw output from a variety of :term:`NCEP`'s :term:`NWP` models, including the :term:`FV3 dycore`, to a more useful form.

    Verification
       The process of comparing forecasts to relevant observations and analyses to measure the forecast goodness.